Nominations for the DIEEC Excellence in Early Childhood Awards are now closed.

 • Center-Based Classroom Educator – Honors an outstanding classroom educator working in a licensed early childhood center.

-• Family Child Care Educator – Recognizes a dedicated educator operating a family child care program.
+• Family Child Care Educator – Recognizes a dedicated educator operating a licensed family child care program.

 • Early Career Educator – Celebrates an emerging professional making a meaningful impact early in their career.